 Consolidated Objective Climate Outlook for October to December 2020

 October to December (OND) constitutes an important rainfall season over the southern and equatorial sectors of the Greater Horn of Africa (GHA).
 The consolidated objective climate forecast from 9 Global Producing Centres (GPCs) indicates higher chance of drier conditions during October to December 2020 season.
-Probabilities for below normal rainfall are 40-50%% over most parts of the region including Tanzania, Burundi, Rwanda, most of Uganda, southern, central, and north-western Somalia, and southern and south-eastern Ethiopia.
+Probabilities for below normal rainfall are 40-50% over most parts of the region including Tanzania, Burundi, Rwanda, most of Uganda, southern, central, and north-western Somalia, and southern and south-eastern Ethiopia.
 In contrast, enhanced chances for above normal rainfall are predicted for parts of the northern Red Sea region that usually benefit from winter rainfall in November and December.
-Weak enhanced chances of the average and above normal rainfall categories are predicted for parts of western Uganda and northern Somalia.
+Weakly enhanced chances of the average and above normal rainfall categories are predicted for parts of western Uganda and northern Somalia.

-Consistent with the expected depressed rainfall totals, the rains are expected to start late compared to 1981-2010 average onset over Tanzania, Burundi, eastern half of Kenya, southern and central Somalia, and south-eastern Ethiopia.
-On the other hand, the rains are likely to start earlier than normal over southern Uganda, Rwanda, western Kenya, and the area centred cross-border of Uganda, South Sudan, Ethiopia, and Kenya.
+Consistent with the raised likelihood of depressed rainfall totals, the rains are expected to start late compared to 1981-2010 average onset over Tanzania, Burundi, eastern half of Kenya, southern and central Somalia, and south-eastern Ethiopia.
+On the other hand, the rains are likely to start earlier than normal over southern Uganda, Rwanda, western Kenya, and the area centred around the border intersections of Uganda, South Sudan, Ethiopia, and Kenya.

 The regional objective climate temperature outlook for the OND 2020 season indicates increased likelihood of warmer than normal temperatures over most of the GHA with pronounced probabilities for warmer than average temperatures across western Uganda, central South Sudan, north-eastern Sudan, parts of southern Kenya and coastal Tanzania.
 Probabilities weakly favour cooler than average temperatures for western Tanzania and a few places over the central parts of GHA.